Editor’s note: This is a recurring post with regularly verified account details.

 As a limited liability company (LLC) owner, you can open a checking account at most traditional and digital banks to help separate your business and personal finances.
 The best accounts have features that make LLC banking more convenient, including payroll services and accounting software integration.
 When you’re choosing an account, pick one that offers benefits and features that will be advantageous to your LLC.

-The best business checking bank accounts for LLC owners of 2020 are:
+The best business checking accounts for LLC owners are:

-- Chase Bank: (Best overall) Best for free checking with low account balances
+- Chase Bank: Best overall for free checking with low account balances

 - Bank of America: Best for cash-based LLCs

-Chase Bank: Overall Best Business Checking Bank Account for LLCs
+Chase Bank: Overall Best Business Checking Account for LLCs

-- Transaction fee: $0 for the first 100 transactions, 40 cents each transaction thereafter
+- Transaction fee: First 100 transactions free, and then 40 cents each transaction thereafter

 - Cash deposit fees: $0 for the first $5,000 per statement cycle, $2.50 per $1,000 thereafter

-Owners can also avoid the monthly maintenance fee by having a linked Chase Private Client Checking℠ or Chase Sapphire® Checking personal account.
-Chase doesn’t charge for incoming and outgoing electronic transactions like Automatic Clearing House (ACHs) or mobile deposits.
+Chase doesn’t charge for incoming and outgoing electronic transactions like automated clearing house (ACH) or mobile deposits.
 These types of transactions are free with all Chase business accounts.

-Who it’s best for: Mid to large LLCs that make multiple cash deposits a month and can maintain a minimum balance of $3,000 to earn free checking.
+Who it’s best for: Mid- to large-sized LLCs that make multiple cash deposits a month and can maintain a minimum balance of $3,000 to earn free checking.

-- Monthly fee: $14 to $18, depending on location; waived by maintaining a minimum daily balance of $3,000 or by meeting other criteria:
+- Monthly fee: $13 to $18, depending on location; waived by maintaining a minimum daily balance of $3,000 or by meeting one of the following criteria: